lsst/LDM-135/index.rst

    FROM Object
    GROUP BY chunkId

-This query computes statistics for table fragments (which are roughly equal in spatial area), giving a rough estimate of object density over the sky.
-It illustrates more complex aggregation query support in Qserv.
-This query is of similar complexity to High Volume 2, but Figure 6 illustrates measured times significantly faster, which is probably due to reduced results transmission time.
-As mentioned for HV2, cache behavior was not controlled, but the 4 minute time in Run 3 may be close.

 .. _fig-150-node-high-volume-density:

 .. figure:: _static/150_node_high_volume_density.png
    :alt: High-volume full-sky filter.

    High volume full-sky filter.

+This query computes statistics for table fragments (which are roughly equal in spatial area), giving a rough estimate of object density over the sky.
+It illustrates more complex aggregation query support in Qserv.
+This query is of similar complexity to High Volume 2, but :numref:`fig-150-node-high-volume-density` illustrates measured times significantly faster, which is probably due to reduced results transmission time.
+As mentioned for HV2, cache behavior was not controlled, but the 4 minute time in Run 3 may be close.

 Super-high-volume 1 – near neighbor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^